angelav8/Azure-SQL-DMV-Analysis/README.md

 A question every DBA is asked, this repo will hold scripts for basic queries designed to find bottlenecks in Azure SQL and Managed instance databases.

-A good DBA should be monitoring loads regularly to notice when wait times change or go up.
+You should be monitoring loads regularly to notice when wait times change or go up.

 Typically we look at the following
 - CPU load on the server